XcavateBlockchain/hackathon-2023-winter/README.md

 ## Already completed - before Polkadot Winter Hackathon start date 01-11-2023

-We had build a custom substrate / Tanssi node with specific custom pallets for both Community Loan Pool (lending for new build real estate projects) & NFT marketplace (Buying & selling fractional real estate).
+We had build a custom substrate / Tanssi node with specific custom pallets on a basic verion 1 for Community Loan Pool (lending for new build real estate projects), NFT marketplace (Buying & selling fractional real estate) and Xcavate staking pallet.
 We had launched this successfully on the Tanssi testnet.
+The repos are the old version before the start of the hackathon.

 - Tanssi node Github repo: https://github.com/XcavateBlockchain/tanssi/tree/1356707bc3a248c00340ec552dcef4b0d1517ff4